patirasam/Prolog-Interpreter/README.md

 # Prolog-Interpreter
-Prolog parser and interpreter in python without use of library.
+- Implementation of Prolog parser and interpreter in python without use of library.
+- One of the feature included is an unification.